Otoplasty refers to the surgical reshaping of the pinna, or outer ear. The aim may be to correct an irregularity or to improve appearance.

 After surgery, a doctor will apply a dressing over the ears.
-The dressing will remain in place for several days, but the doctor may temporarily remove it the day after surgery to check for a hematoma.
+The dressing will remain in place for several days, but the doctor may temporarily remove it

 After having the dressing removed permanently, a person may need to wear a protective headband over the ears, especially at night.
 This can prevent the ears from being pulled forward during sleep.